 Enjoy the freedom to live like an adult, not a child or a tolerated house guest.
 Learning to manage on your own (with a little help from us if needed) is a step in the right direction for gaining confidence in your French skills.
 With your own apartment including your own private kitchen (apartments are not shared with other students), you can prepare your own meals whenever you wish.
 Students often invite other students — and new French friends — for a lunch or dinner “chez moi”!

 If you are staying for several weeks or coming with friends or family, renting a car is always a good idea as it makes it much easier to visit our region, but it isn’t absolutely necessary.
 For stays of less than 2 weeks and if you have accommodation in Sancerre, a car is not recommended for individual students.
-The closer you are staying to school, the less need you may feel for a car.
-But if you want one, or maybe just for the weekend, it’s usually possible to find very good rates via the Internet (click on our Links page to visit some sites).
-Sometimes students will partner to rent a car for the weekend.
+If you're staying in school accommodation you're already at the school or within a few minutes walk.
+Transportaiton is also provided for all activities/excursions.
+But if you want one, search the internet for rental cars in Cosne sur Loire.

 Because nowadays nearly everyone has a mobile (cell) phone, our apartments do not have landline telephones.
-But they DO have free wifi so Skype away or go crazy with FaceTime!
+But they DO have free wifi.

-Except for the Resident Student Tuition Discount and Multiweek discounts (which may be combined), other discounts are not cumulative.
+Only the Resident Student Tuition Discount and Multiweek discounts (which may/may not be combined for some special offers), other discounts are not cumulative.